Silver Star (NZR train): Introduction

 In 1966 the NZR General Manager Alan Gandell said that two modern express trains were being designed for the NIMT, to have sleeper accommodation and a buffet carriage but not a dining carriage; to be introduced in three to four years.
 Travel time would be cut from 13½ hours to between 11½ and 12 hours.

 In 1967 the new train was promoted by the Minister of Railways, J.B.
 Gordon, on the grounds that it would deliver a clear return on its purchase cost and operation.
 Most equivalent overseas passenger rail services ceased that year and following the US Postal Service ending its use of almost all North American rail passenger services for first-class mail in September 1967.
 Santa Fe applied to the Interstate Commerce Commission to withdraw 33 out of 39 of the long-distance express passenger trains they ran, all but the Super Chief, San Francisco Chief, Texas Chief, and two Los Angeles-San Diego local trains.

-The New Zealand Government approved tendering for an all-sleeping carriage train on 19 November 1968.
+The New Zealand Government approved tendering for an all-sleeping carriage train on 19 November 1968, with 6 tenders in by the close on 9 April 1969.
 The order for the train was placed with mid-1969 with Hitachi and Nippon Sharyo.

 The Silver Star carriages were distinctive in New Zealand in unpainted stainless steel, rather than the traditional red of NZR passenger carriages.
 Original planning for the train envisaged the sleeping carriages as the basis of new-standard NZR passenger trains of six carriages and van, seven units of 30 tons each (210 tons) hauled by a D^{A} class locomotive.
 The Silver Star carriages and a seated carriage version projected but never built in the 1970s to replace railcars were heavy carriages, weighing 38 tons far away from the light 25-ton, 55-foot stainless steel carriages recommended as the future by John Black in 1958, the standard on Queensland Rail for most trains and the flagship Sunlander to sleeping carriages with a 9 ft 9 in loading gauge.
 As a result, the usual Silver Star consisted of 38-ton carriages that would weigh 410 tons and contribute to heavy fuel use estimates and counted against the NZR business case for new trains between 1973 and 1976, with sharp increases in fuel costs after the 1973 Arab-Israeli war.
 NZR's requirement was for the D^{X} class locomotives introduced in 1972 to haul the heavier carriages as well as express freight trains on the NIMT.

 This required a large trackside work project on the NIMT and on the Silver Star's alternative route via the Stratford–Okahukura Line, to accommodate greater width carriages.